 - Restore the cloud VM – MSP360 backup allows you to deploy Windows server Image from a backup copy image as an Azure VM or Amazon EC2 instance and get running in the cloud in a few steps.

-- 256-bit encryption – Backups are encrypted with the 256 bit strong keys on the source side.
+- 256-bit encryption – Backups are encrypted with the 256-bit strong keys on the source side.
 All data that is sent to the cloud is encrypted.

 - Synthetic full backups – You can eliminate the need for a periodic full Windows server backup, with forever incremental backup to save storage space and backup window.

-- Application-aware processing – By using application-aware processing you can ensure consistent backups, including with transaction log truncation.
+- Application-aware processing – By using application-aware processing you can ensure consistent backups, including transaction log truncation.

-- USB backup – You can also backup on USB drives, to improve protection of critical data.
+- USB backup – You can also backup on USB drives, to improve the protection of critical data.

-While you may already be using a solution for physical servers, perhaps even a legacy, there is a a modern alternative.
+While you may already be using a solution for physical servers, perhaps even a legacy, there is a modern alternative.
 Many solutions are cost-efficient.
 Many vendors that were virtual only, dedicated their resources to fill the last niche – physical servers.
 Let’s admit, most businesses have migrated to the cloud.
-Companies who are just starting, are much more likely to start using the cloud.
+Companies that are just starting, are much more likely to start using the cloud.
 But, there is still a market for backup for physical servers and if you are looking for a good product, here I hope you can find one.
 They all provide a free trial and have public prices.
-What I like now, is ability to use one solution for virtual and physical devices.
+What I like now, is the ability to use one solution for virtual and physical devices.
 Unified and deduplicated.